UK vigil part of struggle for prostitute memorial

 "Effectively, in a single night I wrote a very long poem or a very long poem was written in or through me by the goose," he said.
 "It was the story of a medieval prostitute, or really a woman, who travels through many ages of this area."

-Subsequently, in 1999, he published "The Southwark Mysteries," an epic drama, which was performed at Shakespeare's Globe theater in 2000 and at Southwark Cathedral in 2000 and 2010.
+Subsequently, in 1999, he published "The Southwark Mysteries", an epic drama, which was performed at Shakespeare's Globe theatre in 2000 and at Southwark Cathedral in 2000 and 2010.